 There are no fees, no personal guarantees, no interest to pay for the first 12 months and no requirement to start repayments for 12 months.
 The interest rate from year two onwards is fixed at 2.5%.

-Chancellor Rishi Sunak has announced enhancements to the scheme.
+The Chancellor subsequently announced enhancements to the scheme.
 The loans can be repaid over 10 years (previously the maximum term was six years).
 Interest-only periods of up to six months and payment holidays will also be available.

 However, as far as we’re aware, lenders are only accepting applications from businesses that bank with them.
 HSBC was accepting applications from businesses that bank elsewhere but is no longer doing so.

-Watch this video to learn more about the scheme:
+Watch this video to learn more about it:

 SMEs needing to borrow more than £50,000 should consider the Coronavirus Business Interruption Loan Scheme (CBILS).